Best Tactical Flashlights In 2022

-- Inside the battery tube is the batter magazine which actually holds the batteries.
+- Inside the battery tube is the battery magazine which actually holds the batteries.

 - Next is where the removable clip is usually attached.

-While most of today’s tactical flashlights will serve some useful purpose it pays to consider a few things before purchasing one, including:
+While most of today’s lights will serve some useful purpose it pays to consider a few things before purchasing one, including:

 Lumens – A lumen is the measure of energy emitted by your tactical flashlight.
 Simply put the higher the lumens the more intense the light.
-However, the higher the lumens the higher the heat generated by the flashlight as well.
-So unless you think you’re going to need the brightest tactical flashlight on the market you might want a less powerful tactical flashlight.
+However the higher the lumens the higher the heat generated by the flashlight as well.
+So unless you think you’re going to need to need the brightest tactical flashlight on the market you might want a less powerful tactical flashlight.

 Size – This also speaks to need.
 If you plan on carrying the tactical light in your purse strictly for emergencies you’ll want something 5” long or less.
 A compact flashlight can also move easily from the purse to the pocket and then to the glove compartment or the fanny pack in the blink of an eye.

-Power Source – The typical tactical flashlight is powered, as we said previously, by Lithium-ion batteries.
-In case your L-ion battery is drained and you are not in a position to recharge it the average tactical flashlight will also allow for standard alkaline battery power.
+Power Source – The typical tactical light is powered, as we said previously, by Lithium-ion batteries.
+In case your L-i battery is drained and you are not in a position to recharge it the average tactical flashlight will also allow for standard alkaline battery power.
 You’ll want to always have adequate alkaline backups on hand just in case.

 Zoom or Not – One of the most popular features of the tactical flashlight is the ability to zoom in and out with the beam becoming wide angle in close and more focused for distances.
 Not every LED torch light offers this feature though so if the ability to zoom in and out isn’t critical to your needs you might want to skip it.

-Battery Life – As mentioned, most tactical lights are powered by Lithium-ion batteries and use alkaline batteries as backups.
+Battery Life – As mentioned most tactical lights are powered by Lithium-ion batteries and use alkaline batteries as backups.
 That said energy consumption rates vary from flashlight to flashlight.
-The greater the lumens the greater the battery consumption while the more robust the battery, the longer it will last under any circumstance.
+The greater the lumens the greater the battery consumption while the more robust the battery the longer it will last under any circumstances.

 Streamlight – For tactical lights geared toward weaponry Streamlight is a company we have a lot of respect for.
 They produce an array of fine products at reasonable prices that are as reliable as they are functional.

 A great tactical flashlight is the kind of must-have kit that practically anyone could use today.
-Housewives, campers (check out our huge camping tent guide), hunters, soldiers, first responders, mountain rescue teams and long distance sailors will all benefit from having a first-class tactical flashlight handy.
+Homeowners, campers, hunters, soldiers, first responders, mountain rescue teams and long distance sailors will all benefit from having a first-class tactical flashlight handy.
 Trying to determine the best tactical torch is not easy as there are so many on the market today but we feel you can’t lose with the 12 we’ve decided to highlight in this flashlight buying guide.
 We hope you enjoyed this tactical flashlight review and make sure you check back often for more valuable and informative product review guides.